-Join James P White for an in-depth discussion in this video UI Automator API, part of Android SDK Unit Testing.
+Join James P White for an in-depth discussion in this video UI Automator API, part of Android App Development: Unit Testing.

 - [Voiceover] The UI Automator provides a test framework…or library that allows you to write tests…that programmatically exercise your app…or any app on the device or emulator…from a user interface perspective.…It does so without having to know the details…of how the app was put together.…All you have to know is the elements of the UI…you want to interact with.…Thus the reason for the UI viewer…demonstrated in the last video.…These types of tests are black box tests.…Since the test code doesn't know…the internal implementation of the apps it tests.…